diffblue/gitlab/doc/user/permissions.md

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/106256) in GitLab 15.7 [with a flag](../administration/feature_flags.md) named `customizable_roles`.
 > - [Enabled by default](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/110810) in GitLab 15.9.
 > - [Feature flag removed](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/114524) in GitLab 15.10.
+> - The ability for a custom role to view a vulnerability report [introduced](https://gitlab.com/groups/gitlab-org/-/epics/10160) in GitLab 16.1.

 Custom roles allow group members who are assigned the Owner role to create roles specific to the needs of their organization.

 <i class="fa fa-youtube-play youtube" aria-hidden="true"></i>
 For a demo of the custom roles feature, see [[Demo] Ultimate Guest can view code on private repositories via custom role](https://www.youtube.com/watch?v=46cp_-Rtxps).

+The following custom roles are available:

+- The Guest+1 role, which allows users with the Guest role to view code.
+- In GitLab 16.1 and later, you can create a custom role that can view vulnerability reports.

+You can discuss individual custom role and permission requests in [issue 391760](https://gitlab.com/gitlab-org/gitlab/-/issues/391760).

 ### Create a custom role